 - Data Interpretation

-When dealing with complex data that involves multiple formats and business conditions, making sense of it without manipulation is next to impossible.
-You need to have the capability to visualize data and alter it into useful and comprehensible information.
+When dealing with complex data that involves multiple formats and business conditions, it is next to impossible to make sense of it without manipulation.
+You need to have the capability to visualize data and alter it into valuable and comprehensible information.
 A data manipulation tool might resolve this problem by converting data into the desired format and integrate it with different tools to enhance the visual experience.
 This makes it easier for users to comprehend and consume data.

-- The first step is to have a database that’s formed from your data sources.
+- The first step is data extraction from data sources

-Enterprise-grade tools like Astera Centerprise simplify data manipulation by offering built-in transformations, and source and destination connectors.
+Enterprise-grade data manipulation tools like Astera Centerprise, simplify data manipulation by offering built-in transformations and source and destination connectors.
 You can easily manipulate data without writing a single line of code.
 Moreover, you can schedule jobs using the solution’s automation and workflow orchestration capabilities.

-Download the trial version of Astera Centerprise and experience first-hand how the software can help you manipulate data.
+Download the trial version of Astera Centerprise and experience first-hand how the software can help you leverage your data.